3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Third Option – Temporary Travel Medical Insurance

 If you have a VISA or will soon obtain a VISA, temporary travel medical insurance works as well.
-We work with all the major carriers here.
 There are options for every state.
 However, this is available for people with VISAs.
 Why?
 If you submit a claim, your VISA is supporting documentation and proves your lawful presence in the US.

 However, travel medical insurance is temporary.
 Moreover, carriers explicitly state they do not cover chronic or pre-existing medical conditions.